bfr/explainshellcli/README.md

 (chmod +x ./explain).

-You need to have Perl with HTML::Tree installed
+You need to have Perl with HTML::Tree and LWP::Simple installed.

 (For help with installing CPAN-modules, see http://www.cpan.org/modules/INSTALL.html)